Wisdom teeth may not make you wise, but they can indeed be painful for some people. That is when they become impacted. What is an impacted tooth?

 Your wisdom teeth can get trapped in or under your gums and become impacted.
 The condition can be painful for some people and lead to dental complications.
 Your dentists will suggest the right treatment method based on your condition that might include wisdom tooth removal.

 We have experienced dentists at Image Dental to treat your impacted tooth and help you live pain-free.
-Contact us today to schedule an appointment.
+Call us at (209) 955-1500 or schedule an appointment online today!